Back

 How can I reduce my chances of being selected for verification?

-Beginning with 2024-25 FAFSA, all persons included on the FAFSA will be required to use an Internal Revenue Service (IRS) Direct Data Exchange to share federal tax information to complete the FAFSA or confirm that you or your parent didn’t file a federal tax return.
-This change makes it easier to complete the FAFSA, reduces the number of questions your family will need to answer, and reduces the chance that your FAFSA includes errors that could lead to additional verification.
-To take advantage of this new and improved process, keep in mind that your family’s 2023 taxes must be filed before beginning your FAFSA application.
+All persons included on the FAFSA will be required to use an Internal Revenue Service (IRS) Direct Data Exchange to share federal tax information to complete the FAFSA or confirm that you or your parent didn’t file a federal tax return.
+This makes it easier to complete the FAFSA, reduces the number of questions your family will need to answer, and reduces the chance that your FAFSA includes errors that could lead to additional verification.
+Keep in mind that your family’s taxes must be filed before beginning your FAFSA application.

 What should I do if my college requires me to submit documentation through the Institutional Documentation Service (IDOC)?